MallikarjunagoudA/KnowMoreSolidPriclples/README.md

 ❤️ No client should be forced to depend on methods it does not use.

-❤️ one fat interface need to be split to many smaller and relevant interfaces so thta clients can know about the interfaces that are relevant to them.
+❤️ one fat interface need to be split to many smaller and relevant interfaces so that clients can know about the interfaces that are relevant to them.